'Eutopism'

 New Lanark and Summerhill

-Since the dawn of time there have been exponents of what I have coined as 'eutopism', but the two practitioners - as distinct from theorists - whom I chose to exemplify its philosophy speak with similar afflatus from the nineteenth and twentieth centuries:
+Since the dawn of mankind there have been exponents of what I have coined ‘eutopism’, but the two practitioners - as distinct from theorists - whom I have chosen to exemplify its philosophy speak with similar afflatus from the nineteenth and twentieth centuries:

 "I know that society may be formed without crime, without poverty, with health greatly improved... and no obstacle intervenes except ignorance to prevent such a state of society becoming universal."